JustinMul/retention/README.md

 # README

-Created an JS/HTML/CSS frontend page for an interview with Retention.com
+Created an JS/HTML/CSS frontend page that is interative with no framework